-When friends ask me about these cliffs at Étretat, I tell them it’s like the “white cliffs of Dover” in England—-white chalk cliffs taking a pounding from the cold waters of the English Channel. Étretat is located in Normandy, about 200 kilometres or 2.5 hours west of Paris.
-While many think of the D-Day beaches when they think of Normandy, Étretat and the the alabaster stone cliffs—Côte d’Albâtre (Alabaster coast)—-are located more in the northeastern section of the region, north of Honfleur.
+When friends ask me about these Etretat cliffs, I tell them they’re like the “white cliffs of Dover” in England—-white chalk cliffs taking a pounding from the cold waters of the English Channel. Étretat is located in Normandy, about 200 kilometres or 2.5 hours west of Paris.
+While many think of the D-Day beaches when they think of Normandy, Étretat and the alabaster stone cliffs—Côte d’Albâtre (Alabaster coast)—-are located more in the northeastern section of the region, north of Honfleur.

 The two key falaises in Normandy which provide excellent views are located on either side of the town and there are three portes (arches)in Etretat that are associated with them.